cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 7. "analysis-step-template" runs the analysis.

 The first template must have the same name as the entrypoint value, which is declared close to the top of the file.
-Under the `dag` section of the first template, it calls other templates that are defined below.
+Under the `dag` section of the first template, it calls other templates defined below.
 It also contains information such as arguments to pass into each of these sections and dependencies that ensure the templates are run in the correct order.

 The fifth template uses scattering to run the analysis.
 It runs multiple pods at the same time.
 The Argo GUI helps us visualize this process.